Traders negotiating international distribution agreements find the task much easier if they use uniform rules.

 To meet this need, ICC has published a revised set of its uniform contractual rules, the ICC Model Distributorship Contract.
 The rules apply to agreements under which the distributors act either as buyers and resellers or as importers who organize distribution in the country in which they operate.

 The ICC Model Contract on Distributorship provides a uniform contractual framework which incorporates the prevailing practice of international trade.
 It specifically applies to agreements under which the distributors act either as buyers and resellers, or as importers who organize distribution in the country in which they operate.
 This new revised version takes into account recent developments in the laws affecting distribution.
+It includes a USB key which contains the full text of the model and its annexes, permitting you to easily adapt the contract to your specific case.
+If parties have no need to draw up a special contract of their own, they can use the entire model, which has been drafted to assure balance for both sides.

 The ICC Model Contract “Selective Distribution” is intended for the marketing of products through a network of qualified retailers.
 Selective distribution agreements allow the exporter to better control the way its products are marketed by creating a direct link between the exporter and the retailers who sell its products to the final consumer.